nerves-project/nerves/docs/Targets.md

 It is important to note that, although Nerves supports multiple targets for a single application codebase, only one `nerves_system` can be included in a given firmware.
 Because of this, we recommend taking the following approach for including the system dependency separately from your application dependencies.

-First, tell the project configuration to concatenate the global application dependencies from the system dependencies:
+First, tell the project configuration to concatenate the global application dependencies with the system dependencies:

 ```
 def project do